DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 The `browser-list-comma-separated` argument specifies the list of browsers (separated by commas) where tests will be run.

+> You are free to specify different types of browsers in one command call.

 ### Local Browsers

-You can specify local browsers by using paths (with the `path:` prefix) or browser names (see [Directly Supported Browsers](common-concepts/browser-support.md#directly-supported-browsers)).
+You can specify [locally installed browsers](common-concepts/browser-support.md#locally-installed-browsers) by using browser aliases or paths (with the `path:` prefix).
 The list of all the available browsers can be obtained by calling the [--list-browsers](#-b---list-browsers) command.

 The following example demonstrates how to run a test in several browsers.
-The browsers are specified differently: one by using a name, the other by using a path.
+The browsers are specified differently: one by using an alias, the other by using a path.

 ```sh
 testcafe chrome,path:/applications/safari.app tests/sample-fixture.js